p-nordmann/eqx-llama/README.md

 At the moment, I noticed the following issues:

 - Issue with the pallas attention implementation when using shapes with dimensions that are not powers of 2.
+The attention routine will fall back to the regular implementation if its inputs are not eligible for the pallas implementation.

 ## License